 RENTAL FEES (Nonrefundable)

-Fee: All users including non-profit, religious, etc., $ (maximum reservation of two days) payable to the City of Livingston.
+Fee: All users including non-profit, religious, etc., $600 - for first four hours and $200 per hour thereafter not exceeding eight hours in a single day (maximum reservation of two days) payable to the City of Livingston.
 Additional fees for the uses of audio visual equipment in the amount of $75 plus $50 per hour are payable to the City’s A/V consultant.

 INDEMNIFICATION AGREEMENT